Continuing Education Activity

 2) Acute rejection: This can happen any time after transplant, usually within days to weeks after transplant.
 It classifies into the following:

-B) Acute T-cell mediated rejection- TCMR: which characterized by lymphocytic infiltration of the tubules, interstitium, and sometimes the arterial intima.
+B) Acute T-cell mediated rejection- TCMR: which is characterized by lymphocytic infiltration of the tubules, interstitium, and sometimes the arterial intima.

 4) A mixture of acute rejection superimposed on chronic rejection.